7 Tips To Flush Out Excess Estrogen From The Body

 Ditch The Toxins:

-We are exposed to hundreds of chemicals and toxins on a daily basis and this exposure can impact the balance of estrogen.
+We are exposed to hundreds of chemicals and toxins on a daily basis, and this exposure can impact the balance of estrogen.
 Try to use products that are clean and free of harmful chemicals.
 Whether it be makeup or skincare products, try to use organic products made from natural ingredients.
 Minimize your exposure to estrogen-mimicking chemicals called xenoestrogens.

 Manage Your Stress:

-When you are chronically stressed your body produces more cortisol.
+When you are chronically stressed, your body produces more cortisol.
 Excess cortisol elevates estrogen levels by encouraging the conversion of testosterone to estrogen.
 It also impacts the production of progesterone.
-When stressed the adrenals will convert progesterone to cortisol and this leads to an imbalance in the ratio of estrogen to progesterone.
+When stressed, the adrenals will convert progesterone to cortisol and this leads to an imbalance in the ratio of estrogen to progesterone.
 I include stress relief strategies like Epsom salt baths, meditation and journaling to help keep stress levels in check.

 Exercise:

 Daily exercise will help flush out excess estrogen.
 Exercise is important for lymphatic flow in the body.
 We need good lymphatic flow to help eliminate the xenoestrogens we’re being exposed to on a daily basis.
-Aim to get 30 minutes of daily movement in either from walking, cardio or strength training.
+Aim to get 30 minutes of daily movement from walking, cardio or strength training.

 Support Your Gut: